 Career & Technical Education (CTE)

 Foundational Skills.
 Students will graduate with a CTE-endorsed Regents diploma, on top of traditional high school graduation requirements.
-This means that all students will take coursework in emergency management and will participate in at least one safe emergency simulation.
-In addition, all graduates of UASEM will receive a special industry and college-approved credential on their diploma.
-There will also be opportunities for certifications in various types of first aid and emergency-related computer software.
+This means that all students take coursework in emergency management and will participate in authentic learning experiences related to the field.
+In addition, graduates of UASEM receive a special industry and college-approved credential on their diploma.
+There will also be opportunities for certifications in emergency medicine and cyber-security focused computer science.

-At the end of 10th grade, students will select one of three pathways.
+At the end of 10th grade, students select a pathway.
 Similar to a college "major," their pathway will allow them to dive deep into the parts of Emergency Management that are most interesting to them.
 Whether they pursue these careers or not, students will leave with useful technical skills that can be applied to a huge range of professions.